 You're not good at writing:

 Writing takes practice.
 It doesn’t come easy to most of us.
 One way to make it easier is to think of writing as a conversation you’re having with your Ideal Customer.
-If you don’t have an Ideal Customer Avatar, I’ll help you develop one in The Designer Business Blueprint.
+If you don’t have an Ideal Customer Avatar, I’ll help you develop one with Design Your Brand Workbook.

 If you can have a conversation, write an email or explain a technique, you have the ability to write a decent blog post.
 Don’t overthink the process and write in a way that comes natural to you.